fcat97/DragDropUtil/README.md

 ```

-And there are listeners which will notify you each time items position are changed in list..
+And there are listeners which will notify you...
+each time items position are changed in list..
+add them when needed...

 Thats all...